wesleycamargo/azure-docs.pt-br/articles/connectors/connectors-create-api-office365-video.md

 ## <a name="connector-specific-details"></a>Detalhes específicos do conector

-Veja os gatilhos e ações definidos no swagger e também os limites nos [detalhes do conector](/connectors/office365videoconnector/).
+Exiba os gatilhos e ações definidos no swagger e também os limites nos [detalhes do conector](/connectors/office365videoconnector/).

 ## <a name="more-connectors"></a>Mais conectores
 Volte para a [Lista de APIs](apis-list.md).